1. We would like to participate. What do we need to do?

 Each segmentation mask is the representation after processing vis_utils.convert_from_cls_format() within detectron/utils/vis.py.
 It can be visualized/displayed using other functions in the vis_utils.

 3. How can we use the file ‘calibration.txt’?
 It is a matrix from GPS to 2D image pixel location and there are some tools about image-to-world projections in amilan-motchallenge-devkit/utils/camera, but how can we use the code correctly?

-Some usages may give great help.
+In the updated calibration results, the intrinsic parameter matrices and distortion coefficients are provided for fish-eye cameras (one in the training set and the other in the test set).
 Note that though the GPS positions are represented as angular values instead of coordinates on a flat plane, since the longest distance between two cameras is very small (3 km) compared to the perimeter of the earth (40,075 km), they can still be safely viewed as a linear coordinate system.

 4. Without the intrinsic camera parameters, how can we correct radial distortion for fisheye cameras?